sphinx-doc/sphinx/doc/config.rst

      well as the name of the manual page (in the NAME section).
    * *description*: description of the manual page.
 This is used in the NAME section.
    * *authors*: A list of strings with authors, or a single string.
+Can be an empty string or list if you do not want to automatically generate an AUTHORS section in the manual page.
    * *section*: The manual page section.
 Used for the output file name as well as in the manual page header.